PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 - Disable the eSIM management app after you have disabled all of the eSIMs.
 With certain carriers, the eSIM management app will connect to the provisioning server to check for eSIM updates.

-Note: I have seen recommendations to use PGPP as a carrier to randomize the IMSI by regularly reprovisioning the eSIM.
+**Note**: I have seen recommendations to use PGPP as a carrier to randomize the IMSI by regularly reprovisioning the eSIM.
 This is unlikely to be beneficial, as the IMEI broadcasted by the baseband modem would remain unchanged, allowing the carriers to track you anyways.

 ## Where to Get Your Applications